 - You go to university or get a job

 Crucial: You must be in education to have an Education, Health and Care plan.
-If you drop out of learning, then the plan will stop.
-If you go back into learning you will have to apply for an EHC again.
+If you drop out of learning, the plan will stop.
+If you go back into learning you can apply for an EHC again.

 Where can I get help to understand my plan?